In the guide

-- these Regulations require any person who has in their possession, or under their control, any animal by-products, including the carcases of fallen farm animals (includes stillborn) and beef bones to be consigned for or disposed of without undue delay
+- any person who has in their possession, or under their control, any animal by-products, including the carcases of fallen farm animals (includes stillborn) and beef bones must arrange for them to be consigned for or disposed of without undue delay

 - animal by-products must be transported in covered leakproof containers / vehicles, which must be maintained in a clean condition

-For more information please see 'Fallen stock & the disposal of animal by-products'.Back to top
+For more information please see 'Fallen stock and the disposal of animal by-products'.Back to top

 For guidance on the correct use and maintenance of firearms and captive-bolt equipment contact the Humane Slaughter Association.